xpavlic4/book-extracts/Atomic Habits.md

 Play a game that favors your strengths.
 If you can't find a game that favors you, create one.

 Genes do not eliminate the need for hard work.
 They clarify it.
 They tell us what to work hard on.

+# From mail
+## Inversion
+Solve problems by reversing them.
+You want to achieve success?
+Try ask yourselft what you want to avoid first.
+You have an important project?
+Envision the project failed und study the consequences.